icon icon

 7. Keep Up Consistent Meal Times: Your Toddler and Daylight Savings

-Daylight savings can influence your toddler’s feeding routine, much like sleep does.
+Daylight saving time can influence your toddler’s feeding routine, much as sleep does.
 Gradually change their meal timings and sleep patterns.

 If your children’s bodies expect lunch at 12 p.m., but the clock says otherwise, they could get irritable or restless.
 Gradually changing dinner hours will help your children feel more at ease and prevent meltdowns related to hunger.